-Before the excavations, the “Pestilence Hole” constituted of hollow overgrown by a thicket.
+Before the excavations, the “Pestilence Hole” appeared as a hollow overgrown by a thicket.
 Inhumed human bones were found within the first test pits.
-During the archaeological excavations, the whole area with finds was unearthed and in part also the surrounding zone, but the latter had no additional items.
-As it turned out, most of the artifacts were uncovered inside the remains of a pit-house – the dimensions of the rectangular depression in the ground were 8,8 x 5,3 m, and the depth was 80 cm.
-Most of the bones and artifacts came from the same depression, or from the immediate proximity to it.
+The archaeological excavation uncovered the whole area with finds present, and part of the surrounding zone which proved empty.
+As it turned out, most of the artefacts were deposited inside the remains of a pit-house – the rectangular depression in the ground measured 8.8 x 5.3 m, and was 80 cm in depth.
+Most of the bones and artefacts came from the same depression, or from its immediate proximity.

-The depression was surrounded by low drywall of limestone slabs and it was sloping down at both ends – these were most likely places for entrances.
-In one corner a post place could be located, in another fireplace.
-The corner of the depression around that fireplace was lined with clay.
-The bottom was covered with a well-preserved floor made of limestone slabs.
+The depression was surrounded by a low drywall of limestone slabs sloping at both ends – these were probably entrances.
+One corner revealed a location of the post and another, a fireplace.
+The corner of the depression around the fireplace was lined with clay.
+The bottom of the pit was covered with a well-preserved flooring of limestone slabs.

-Artifacts recorded in the Lepna mortuary house were abundant.
-A lot of jewelry was found (pieces of several dozen penannular brooches, neck rings, triangular-headed pins, spiral rings, etc.), as well as belt fittings, and weapons.
-A great part of the jewelry was made of silver, plated with silver or gold.
-Iron didn’t preserve well there, presumably because the items must have been in the open air for a long period of time.
+Artefacts recorded in the Lepna mortuary house were abundant: jewellery (pieces of several dozen penannular brooches, neck rings, triangular-headed pins, spiral rings, etc.), as well as belt fittings and weapons.
+A large portion of the jewellery was made of silver, or plated with silver or gold.
+Iron was poorly preserved, presumably because the items were exposed to the elements for a long time.
 Among the iron fragments, pieces of socketed spearheads, shield bosses, and scramasaxes could be identified.
-Most of the artifacts can be dated to the 6th (or 5th–7th) century, but six 14C analyses taken from the bones indicated the period between the years 400 and 550.
+Most of the artefacts can be dated to the 6th (or 5th–7th) century, while the six radiocarbon analyses taken from the bones indicated the period between the years 400 and 550.

-Most of the human bones were inhumed but fragmentary and completely intermingled.
-At least 25 individuals’ bones were found, 5 of whom were children.
-Additionally, at least one individual had been buried there cremated (Niinesalu 2020).
+The human bones were unburnt, but fragmentary and completely intermingled.
+The site yielded bones of at least 25 individuals, five of them children.
+Additionally, at least one individual had been cremated (Niinesalu 2020).
 It seems likely that the human remains belonged to one family.

 14C samples from the charcoal taken from the fireplace were dated to the 13th–14th centuries.
-Because the remains of collapsed foundation and roof stones were found upon the fireplace, the building must have stood until medieval times.
-However, according to our present knowledge, no additional burials were brought there after the 6th (or perhaps the 7th) century.
-The long period of time when the building was open also offers an explanation for the fragmentary condition of the bones and the artifacts.
+Seeing as the remains of the collapsed foundation and roof slabs were located upon the fireplace, the building must have stood until medieval times.
+However, as far as is known, no burials were added after the 6th (or perhaps 7th) century.
+The long period of being exposed to the elements can explain the fragmentary condition of the bones and artefacts.